nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 ## How do I know so much about plants?

 I'm currently a [Master Gardener trainee](https://mastergardener.tamu.edu/become/) and only a few volunteer hours short of getting my certification.
 There are Master Gardener programs all over the country.
 Your state's agricultural school will most likely be the one sponsoring it.

+You'll attend several hours of classes typically set up like a semester of school and then be required to complete a set number of volunteer hours.
+For instance, I have to complete 50 volunteer hours to get my certification, then it's 15 hours per year after that.

+It's a lot of fun and a great way to get involved in your community.
+You'll meet tons of people and learn all kinds of interesting gardening techniques.

 ## What zone are you in and why it matters